Mohinta2892/catena/local_shape_descriptors/readme.md

 > **WARNING** <br>
 > THIS HAS ONLY BEEN TESTED WITH 3D VOLUMES.

 You can place as many datasets in the `test` folder of your `BRAIN_VOLUME` as you want.
-Each will be processed but sequentially BUT WILL USE MULTIPLE-WORKERS, which makes the predictions faster.
+Each will be processed but sequentially USING MULTIPLE-WORKERS, which makes the predictions faster.

 Download **pretrained** models from [here](https://www.dropbox.com/scl/fo/uxmoj3v6i8mos6lwjjvio/h?rlkey=w10iia8rd8alkx3i67u88w0er&dl=0).
 These models have mostly been trained with default architectural params.
 We will share more details sooner.